dtyq/php-mcp/docs/en/client/stdio-client.md

 The STDIO (Standard Input/Output) client provides a simple way to communicate with MCP servers using standard input and output streams.
 This transport is perfect for command-line applications, process automation, and development testing.

+In this guide, we'll use the **Sequential Thinking MCP Server** as our primary example.
+This server provides a structured approach to problem-solving through step-by-step reasoning, making it ideal for demonstrating MCP capabilities.

 ## Key Features

 - **Process Spawning**: Automatically spawn and manage server processes
 - **Simple Communication**: Direct stdin/stdout communication
 - **Development Friendly**: Easy debugging and testing
 - **Cross-Platform**: Works on all platforms with PHP support

+### Sequential Thinking MCP Server Features

+The Sequential Thinking server we'll use in examples provides:

+- **Structured Problem-Solving**: Break down complex problems into manageable steps
+- **Thought Revision**: Refine and improve previous thoughts as understanding deepens
+- **Branching Logic**: Explore alternative reasoning paths
+- **Dynamic Adjustment**: Modify the total number of thoughts as needed
+- **Context Preservation**: Maintain context across multiple thinking steps

 ## Quick Start